1961 FA Cup final

 The 1961 FA Cup final was the 80th final of the FA Cup.
-It took place on 6 May 1961 at Wembley Stadium and was contested between Tottenham Hotspur and Leicester City.
+It took place on 6 May 1961 at Wembley Stadium and was contested between Leicester City and Tottenham Hotspur.

 Tottenham won the match 2–0, with Bobby Smith and Terry Dyson scoring the goals.
 Having already won the League, Spurs became the first club to achieve the Double since Aston Villa in 1897.